mercemerayo/Dsubobscura-inversions/README.md

 ## Overview

 The aim of this GitHub repository is to provide a bioinformatics pipeline for detecting chromosomal inversions in *Drosophila subobscura* using whole-genome sequencing (WGS) data from Illumina paired-end reads.

+## Quality control, mapping, structural variant detection, and breakpoint identification

 This pipeline performs read quality control, mapping, structural variant detection, and breakpoint identification.

 The workflow follows these main steps: